Skip to main content

 4. Set Description to ContraForce alert ingestion and status writeback

-5. Under API scopes, grant the scopes listed below, then click Create:
+5. Under API scopes, grant the scopes for the customer’s tier, then click Create:

 Copy the Client ID and Client Secret to a secure location — the secret is only shown once.